Voilett-Roze/asus/USB-Disk-Check-at-Boot-or-Hot-Plug-(improved-version).md

 ## Considerations
 1. Where possible the example scripts perform a "quick" check of the filesystem.
 This is usually desirable because `pre-mount` is a blocking script and performing a full filesystem check could detrimentally effect boot times.
+2. By default a "full" check of an ext2, ext3 or ext4 filesystem is forced if it has been mounted more than 20 times or more than six months has passed since the last check.
+This behaviour can be changed with the `tune2fs` command.
-2. When using the "Disk Scan" utility in the router's webUI bear in mind that after it has completed the device is remounted causing `pre-mount` to run again.
+3. When using the "Disk Scan" utility in the router's webUI bear in mind that after it has completed the device is remounted causing `pre-mount` to run again.
 This could mean that the device is checked a second time!

 ## Example scripts